normal-computing/posteriors/README.md

 Observe that `uqlib` recommends specifying `log_posterior` and `temperature` such that `log_posterior` remains on the same scale for different batch sizes. `uqlib` algorithms are designed to be stable as `temperature` goes to zero.

+Further the output of `log_posterior` is a tuple containing the evaluation and an additional argument containing any auxiliary information we'd like to retain from the model call, here the model predictions.

 ## Friends